 + Where to Shop +

-I prefer to order my magnetic snaps on Etsy.
-I feel like I get a way better deal than the big box craft stores (yes, even with a coupon) and have more options for sizes and even magnetic strengths.
-My favorite shop is BeingBags, I've always had good luck and they have a great selection of bag hardware.
-Usually you'll need to buy more than you need for one project, but then I always like tucking in snaps when I'm sending sewing friends a package, share the love, right?!
+I now carry 18mm magnetic snaps in my shop in both Antique Brass and Nickel finishes (available in a 3-pack).
+I also find smaller sizes on Etsy.
+My favorite shop is BeingBags, I’ve always had good luck and they have a great selection of bag hardware.
+Usually you’ll need to buy more than you need for one project, but then I always like tucking in snaps when I’m sending sewing friends a package, share the love, right?!

-So we'll start of with a little project in progress.
-For this example I'm using a front pocket from my Super Tote.
-I've assembled the pocket (pocket exterior, piping, and pocket lining).
+So we’ll start off with a little project in progress.
+For this example I’m using a front pocket from my Super Tote.
+I’ve assembled the pocket (pocket exterior, piping, and pocket lining).